Meet our Teachers

 Shana embraces the fact that lessons on campus are “presented” rather than “taught,” allowing each student to explore and eventually master skills at his or her own developmentally-appropriate pace.
 She sees the mission of her teaching as “encouraging and guiding children to become global citizens.”
 In addition to nurturing the Monkeypod students, she has three children of her own who have attended Montessori School of Maui.

-Janie joined MOMI in 1996.
-Janie holds a bachelor’s degree in Early Childhood Education and primary credential from Chaminade University of Honolulu.
+Azusa joined MOMI in 2014.
+Azusa holds a master’s degree in Education from Loyola University Maryland and a primary credential from Montessori Institute of San Diego.

 Megan Lacasse- Primary Teacher, Kukui class